mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 >**Note**: For S3 file locations, use the format `importFiles [ "s3n:/path/to/bucket/file/file.tab.gz" ]`

-- For an example of how to import a single file or a directory in R, refer to the following [example](https://github.com/h2oai/h2o-2/blob/master/R/tests/testdir_hdfs/runit_s3n_basic.R).

 After selecting the file to import, the file path displays in the "Search Results" section.
 To import a single file, click the plus sign next to the file.
 To import all files in the search results, click the **Add all** link.
 The files selected for import display in the "Selected Files" section.
 ![Import Files](images/Flow_import.png)